Data Engineer System Design Interview Guide 2026

 • For each: practice the full loop.
 Requirements clarification, scale estimation, architecture with tradeoffs, technology selection, failure modes, cost justification.

-• Do at least 3 mock system design interviews with another engineer.
-Time yourself to 45 minutes.
+• At least 3 mock system design interviews with another engineer.
+Time-boxed to 45 minutes.

 • Practice handling mid-interview constraint changes (“latency requirement just dropped from 5 minutes to 30 seconds”).